Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

 CUB provides a \texttt{cub::WarpReduce}, applicable for segment sizes $16$ and $32$, to compute a parallel reduction of elements within a warp.
 CUB also provides \texttt{cub::BlockReduce} to perform reduction within a block.
 These two primitives require users to partition the data and construct the kernel.
-Since CUB's device-wide segmented reduction does not perform well for segment size smaller then $2^{13}$, we evaluate our TCU implementations against \texttt{cub::WarpReduce} and \texttt{cub::BlockReduce} implementations, shown in Figure~\ref{fig:against_cub}.
-The \texttt{cub::WarpReduce} implementation is tunable on block size.
-The \texttt{cub::BlockReduce} implementation is tunable on block size, thread coarsening factor, and reduction algorithms.
-We compare our implementation to the best CUB implementation.
-We find that our \mpu implementations is still faster for segment size smaller than 1024, and is comparable to \texttt{cub::BlockReduce} for the other cases.
+Since CUB's device-wide segmented reduction does not perform well for segment size smaller then $2^{13}$, we evaluate our \mpu implementations against \texttt{cub::WarpReduce} and \texttt{cub::BlockReduce} implementations, shown in Figure~\ref{fig:against_cub}.
+The \texttt{cub::WarpReduce} implementation is tunable on block size, wheras the \texttt{cub::BlockReduce} implementation is tunable on block size, thread coarsening factor, and reduction algorithms.
+We compare our implementation against the best CUB implementation.
+We find that our \mpu implementations is still faster for segment size smaller than $1024$, and is comparable to \texttt{cub::BlockReduce} for the other cases.

-We evaluate \mpu segmented scan algorithms against Thrust's implementation (\texttt{inclusive\_scan\_by\_key}), since CUB has no user visible API for segmented scan.
+For segmented scan, we evaluate the \mpu algorithms against Thrust's implementation (\texttt{inclusive\_scan\_by\_key}), since CUB has no user visible API for segmented scan.
 The Thrust implementation utilizes CUB's internal warp- and block-level scan to implement the scan-by-key operation.
-We use different segment sizes with a fixed number of input elements --- the results are shown in Figure~\ref{fig:tune_segmented_scan}.
-Thrust, consistent with previous observation~\cite{eilers2014multireduce}, has constant performance irrespective of the segment size.
-Our scan \mpu implementations achieve more than $89\%$ of the peak throughput and is $3\times$ faster than thrust for small segment sizes.
+We evaluate different segment sizes with a fixed number of input elements --- the results are shown in Figure~\ref{fig:tune_segmented_scan}.
+Thrust, consistent with previous work~\cite{eilers2014multireduce}, has constant performance irrespective of the segment size.
+Whereas, our scan \mpu implementations achieve more than $89\%$ of the peak throughput and is $3\times$ faster than thrust for small segment sizes.
 We observe lower power consumption compared to Thrust --- observing it to be either equivalent in power usage or up to $17\%$ less.
-Our segmented scan is not ideal for large segment sizes since, as explained in Section~\ref{sec:reduction}, only a small number of blocks get launched and thus the GPU is under utilized.
-This can be remedied using the same strategy described for reduction.
+Our segmented scan is not ideal for large segment sizes since, as explained in Section~\ref{sec:reduction}, only a small number of blocks get launched and thus the GPU is underutilized.
+This inefficiency can be remedied using the same strategy described for reduction.